 If problems like climate change, wealth inequality and insecurity are global, we believe the solutions to them should be too.

 At the moment, we don’t have any truly global solutions.
-Instead, we rely on national governments to come up with solutions, but little is getting done.
+Instead, we rely on national governments but little is getting done.
 Why?
 Because any country acting alone to solve global issues takes a risk - to be an economic loser in a competition where winning is the only option.

 The reality is that staying internationally competitive and solving global problems are fundamentally incompatible.
 So national governments are stuck in a cycle of having to keep their economies competitive while global problems are left to worsen.